KissLog-net/KissLog.Documentation/source/on-premises/installation/local-server/index.rst

 Local server (IIS)
 ============================

-KissLog server can be hosted on a local server, working on both Windows and Linux operating systems.

-In this tutorial we will install KissLog on a Windows Server with IIS.
+In this tutorial we will install KissLog server on a Windows Server with IIS.

 .. toctree::
    :maxdepth: 2